BondT1/Challenge2-Advanced-CSS-Portfolio/README.md

 ## Description

 The aim of this project was to create a functional website that will act as my online portfolio as I progress through the coding boot camp.
-As I start looking for work nearing the end of this boot camp, his website will allow potential employers to review samples of my work and assess my skills.
+As I start looking for work nearing the end of this boot camp, this website will allow potential employers to review samples of my work and assess my skills.

 Starting from scratch and using HTML and CSS coding, the webpage consists of: